13 Podzol Soils

 13.3 Occurrence

-Podzols occur in areas of high precipitation and are usually associated with forest species which produce an acidic litter.
-They are most common in Northland, the West Coast of the South Island, Stewart Island and generally at higher elevations.
+Podzol Soils occur in areas of high precipitation and are usually associated with forest species which produce an acidic litter.
+They are most common in Northland, the West Coast of the South Island, Stewart Island and throughout New Zealand at higher elevations.

 13.4 Accessory Properties of the Order